 The College understands mission fulfillment from a systems perspective; that is, mission fulfillment cannot be defined by a purely objective percentage of core theme indicators measured or benchmarks achieved.
 Clearly, some core theme indicators are more direct proxies for student achievement and success than others.
 Similarly, not all core theme indicators should be given equal weight in an evaluation of mission fulfillment.
 For instance, the College community is much more focused on student retention, completion, and "time to completion" of degree data (Core Theme: Education) than on numbers of cultural enrichment activities undertaken (Core Theme: Enrichment).
 Both are important as elements of mission fulfillment; however, critical conversations and self-reflection around key indicators of student success led the College to redefine "student success" and subsequently embark on the Guided Pathways Initiative.
 Guided Pathways is a major component of the current Strategic Plan and has resulted in significant reassessment the College's overall organizational structure and resource allocation.
 Similarly, discussions focused on enhancing student success have led to the realization that the College mission statement, while descriptive of the College's core themes, should be revised in the immediate future to more fully capture the centrality of teaching and learning and student success to mission fulfillment.
-The College community is also engaged in dialogue around revision of some Student success.
+The College community is also engaged in dialogue around revision of some Student Learning Outcomes and core theme indicators to more accurately reflect the College's significant focus on student success.
 The College, therefore, understands mission fulfillment as a constant, emergent "work in progress" rather than an endpoint.
 The College's robust planning and assessment process is a useful tool to gain a snapshot in time of mission fulfillment; nevertheless, the College community understands fully that mission fulfillment is an evolutionary and formative process.